Phil-Grim/london_properties_analysis/README.md

 ![dbt dag](/images/dbt_dag.png)

-- Data is read from the `london_postcode_lookup` table in BigQuery, is cleaned, and is materialised as the `stg_postcode_lookup` view.
+- Data is read from the `london_postcode_lookup` external table in BigQuery, is cleaned, and is materialised as the `stg_postcode_lookup` view.
 - Data is read from the `raw_london_properties` external table in BigQuery, which references the parquet files produced by the ingestion script, and is cleaned and joined with the postcode lookup view to include a new 'Borough' column.
 This is materialised as a view called `stg_cleaned_london_properties`.
 - This view is then used to create two new models, which both materialise tables in BigQuery:
     - `price_to_features` - this table consists of property price (and price per bedroom) alongside several features which might influence property price.
 Lease length, size (sqm) and service charge are grouped into bands to allow for easier visualisation in Looker